 How to Remove Them

-To treat fungus gnat larvae in your houseplant, first remove the top layers of gnat-infested soil.
-Place it in a bag, knot the bag and dispose of it.
+To treat fungus gnat larvae in your houseplant, first remove the top layers of gnat-infested soil, which also contains the eggs of unhatched larvae.
+Place the soil in a bag, knot the bag and dispose of it.
 This may also be a good opportunity for you to fully repot your houseplant, removing the old soil and replacing it with fresh soil in a larger vessel to allow for better growth.

-Another option for removing fungus gnats from plants is an insecticide containing Bacillus thuringiensis.
+To remove fungus gnats from plants, you can also use Bacillus thuringiensis, subsp. israelensis (Bti), a biological control.
+Although Bti is not effective against the adult flies, it kills the larvae.
 This can be applied to the soil of your affected houseplant and watered in, according to the manufacturer's directions on the product label.

 How to Prevent Them

 Once you have removed the fungus gnat larvae from your houseplant, there are certain steps you can take to ensure they don't come back.
 The most important is to minimize soil moisture.
-Make sure you are not overwatering your houseplant and allow the soil to fully dry out between waterings.
+Make sure you are not overwatering your houseplant and allow the soil to dry slightly between waterings.

 You can use a soil moisture meter if you are unsure of how often to water.
 Watering your plant from below or using a mister can help you resist the urge to overwater.
 Using different soil covers, such as gravel or sand, can also help keep the surface of your houseplants' soil feeling drier and thus less attractive to fungus gnats.

-Always check on new plants before bringing them into your home to avoid bringing in new gnats.
+Always check on new plants, especially their roots, before bringing them into your home to avoid bringing in new gnats.
 You should also fully inspect any indoor plants you are bringing back inside after a spell outdoors (during the summer, for example).
 A forceful spray of water around the base of the plant and top layer of soil should be enough to dislodge any new pests.